-ICANN shall not be liable for any loss or expenses (including airfares) of the selected participant for travel delays incurred as a result of inaccurate information provided by that individual, delays in submitting the appropriate forms to the relevant authorities or refusals of host or transit country authorities to grant a visa to the NextGen participant.
+ICANN org shall not be liable for any loss or expenses (including airfares) for travel delays incurred by the NextGen@ICANN participant as a result of inaccurate information provided by the NextGen@ICANN participant, delays in submitting the appropriate forms to the relevant authorities or refusals of host or transit country authorities to grant a visa to the NextGen@ICANN participant.

-ICANN will only cover the cost of a hotel room directly using an ICANN meeting partner hotel as established by ICANN's travel service provider.
-Any and all hotel surcharges (e.g. telephone calls, room service, laundry, movies) are the responsibility of the NextGen participant.
-The hotel may request a credit card OR cash deposit from the NextGen to guarantee these expenses.
+ICANN org will book and pay for a standard room (king or queen) on the NextGen@ICANN participant's behalf based on a single occupancy.
+NextGen@ICANN participants are not allowed to self-book their hotel reservation.
+Any and all hotel surcharges (e.g., telephone calls, room service, laundry, movies) and other incidental expenses are the responsibility of the NextGen@ICANN participant.
+The hotel may request a credit card or cash deposit from the fellow to guarantee these expenses.

 Required Travel Documents

-Each selected NextGen participant must be holding a valid passport prior to ICANN booking any travel (airfare and hotel).
+Each selected NextGen@ICANN participant must be holding a valid passport prior to ICANN booking any travel (airfare and hotel).

-ICANN is not responsible for obtaining visas for NextGen participants but MAY help with communications regarding the visas, including a Form invitation letter to the ICANN meeting for which the individual has been selected to participate.
+ICANN is not responsible for obtaining visas for NextGen@ICANN participants, but MAY help with communications regarding the visas, including a Form invitation letter to the ICANN meeting for which the individual has been selected to participate.

-NextGen's should always carry proof of health insurance.
+NextGen@ICANN participants should always carry proof of health insurance.
 Insurance is NOT supplied by ICANN.
-Acquiring and paying for any and all insurance, including but not limited to travel insurance is the sole and exclusive responsibility of the NextGen participant as is any subsequent claim processing.
+Acquiring and paying for any and all insurance, including but not limited to travel insurance is the sole and exclusive responsibility of the NextGen@ICANN participant as is any subsequent claim processing.

 National laws and legislation

-ICANN is a California non-profit public benefit corporation incorporated in the United States and must therefore comply with all of the laws and regulations of California and the United States.
+ICANN is non-profit public benefit corporation incorporated in the State of California, United States and must therefore comply with all of the laws and regulations of California and the United States.

 Personal Safety and Health

-ICANN is not responsible for the personal health, safety or belongings of the NextGen participant; each selected individual is exclusively responsible for maintaining his or her personal health and safety during the period of the NextGen Program.
+ICANN is not responsible for the personal health, safety or belongings of the NextGen@ICANN participant; each selected individual is exclusively responsible for maintaining their personal health and safety during the period of the NextGen@ICANN Program.

-ICANN strongly suggests that NextGen participants consult and comply with the views of the diplomatic and consular authorities of the country of their nationality in respect of travel conditions and safety of travellers applicable in the countries to be visited under this NextGen Program.
-It is not ICANN's responsibility to inform or provide advice to applicants or NextGen selected participants about travel conditions or safety of travellers.
+ICANN strongly suggests that NextGen@ICANN participants consult and comply with the views of the diplomatic and consular authorities of the country of their nationality in respect of travel conditions and safety of travelers applicable in the countries to be visited under this NextGen@ICANN Program.
+It is not ICANN's responsibility to inform or provide advice to applicants or NextGen@ICANN participants about travel conditions or safety of travelers.

 Be aware that some transit regions may also require certain vaccinations or lapse time in travel due to your region of origin.

-Please note that if a selected participant of the NextGen@ICANN Program fails to comply with any one of the above mentioned terms and conditions, ICANN reserves the right to determine the appropriate course of action including, but not limited to: (i) terminating the selected candidate's participation before or prior to the a Meeting; (ii) causing the NextGen participant's early departure from the program and ICANN meeting; (iii) and/or asking the NextGen participant to cover costs for expenditures.
+Please note that if a selected participant of the NextGen@ICANN Program fails to comply with any one of the above mentioned terms and conditions, ICANN reserves the right to determine the appropriate course of action including, but not limited to: (i) terminating the selected candidate's participation before a Meeting; (ii) causing the NextGen@ICANN participant's early departure from the program and ICANN meeting; and/or (iii) asking the NextGen participant to cover costs for expenditures.